taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"Can you check on the [Navigator](http://navyformoms.ning.com/group/submoms/page/meet-the-crew-of-a-submarine) once you're inside?"*

-Iri, off-panel: *"I bet he's still playing cards..."*

 We see Iri, shimmering with invisibility, as it carefully sneaks through the tight submarine hallways towards the command deck and the senior rating's mess at the fore of the submarine.

 ### Page 3

-We see Iri clinging invisibly to the ceiling of the command deck.
-Below Iri, Peacekeepers stand at workstations that look like mega-industrial versions of the **INFO-SPHERE** desk we saw Iúna using back in 2066.
+We see Iri, a flat blob with eyes, clinging invisibly to the ceiling of the command deck.
+Below Iri, Peacekeepers stand at workstations that look like wide, shallow metal dishes.
+Immediately underneath Iri, a white-haired woman wearing the insignia of the Navigation officer and a younger man wearing the insignia of an Operations specialist consult numerous charts and plots.

-*Need to consult with someone who knows how a naval vessel works and what kinds of daily activities would happen on board.*

-Peacekeeper 1: **"This heat is brutal...you can tell we're only 6 degrees north of the Red Zone..."**
+Navigation Officer: **"We'll reach the Red Zone tomorrow."**

 *The Red Zone extends throughout the region between the [Tropic of Cancer](https://en.wikipedia.org/wiki/Tropic_of_Cancer) and the [Tropic of Capricorn](https://en.wikipedia.org/wiki/Tropic_of_Capricorn).*

-Peacekeeper 2: **"I'd rather be out here than back in those marsh caves!
+Operations specialist: **"I'd rather be out here than back in those marsh caves!
 Eeugh, the smell!!"**

 Peacekeeper 3: **"I feel a little bad about re-supplying off them...they don't seem to have much space to grow food..."**